-A water-powered sump pump is a “must-have” if you want to keep your basement dry and free from groundwater.
+A water-powered sump pump is a “must-have” to keep your basement dry and free from groundwater.
 These pumps sit at the bottom of a pump basin and automatically turn on when they detect flooding!
-The most powerful models can pump to 1000 gallons of water which is more than enough power to keep your home dry.
+The most powerful models can pump up to 1000 gallons of water, more than enough power to keep your home dry.

-Choosing the best water powered pump system can be confusing – fortunately, our team put together a list of the best pumps as well as their advantages, disadvantages and a buyers guide!
+Choosing the best water-powered pump system can be confusing.
+Fortunately, our team compiled a list of the best pumps and their advantages, disadvantages, and a buyer’s guide!

 Top Water Powered Sump Pump